-Jabez Rockwell, Ridgeway, Conn-His Horn Made in Camp at Valley Forge

-Thin and pale, but with unbroken spirit, this sixteen-year-old veteran drilled and marched and braved picket duty in zero weather, often without a scrap of meat to brace his ration for a week on end; but he survived with no worse damage than sundry frost-bites.
+Jabez Rockwell, Ridgeway, Conn--His Horn Made in Camp at Valley Forge often without a scrap of meat to brace his ration for a week on end; but he survived with no worse damage than sundry frost-bites.
 In early spring he was assigned to duty as a sentinel of the company which guarded the path that led up the hill to the headquarters of the commander-in-chief.
 Here he learned much to make the condition of his comrades seem more hopeless and forlorn than ever.